dcarrsf/osmf-media-player/README.md

 # osmf-media-player
-The OSMF Media Player wraps the OSMF framework inside of a component for Flash Pro.
+The goal of the project is to create a OSMF component with similar features and workflow to the FLVPlayback component.

 The OSMF Media Player template is a Flash project comprised of a FLA file, an ActionScript code package, and a SWC library containing the Open Source Media Framework code.
 If desired, you can open the project in Adobe Flash Builder; however, Flash Builder and Flex Framework are not required to work with the files.

-This project was developed to support my video template articles on the Adobe Deverloper Connection.
+This project was developed to support our video template articles on the Adobe Deverloper Connection website.
 The original project is still available on the ADC at the links below.

 **How to use the player:**